jaanga/terrain-r2/readme.md

 ## Access to Data

-You have numerous  ways to access the data for your own use.
+You have numerous ways to access Jaanga Terrain data for your own use.
 These methods will be described in greater detail in due course.

 ### Simple linking